 Young head lice of nymphs are usually clear or light in color after hatching, but they change color to graying, brownish and become dark as they mature into an adult lice.
 Head lice center provides a description on what do head lice eggs look like.

-According to this center, head lice eggs pictures are usually white to yellowish in color.
+According to the Center of Disease Control, head lice eggs pictures are usually white to yellowish in color.
 As shown in this picture, nits are oval or round in shape and tightly attached onto hair shaft- about a quarter an inch distance from the scalp.

 Head Lice Pictures Actual Size CDC